chadgevans/Faculty_Satisfaction_Attrition/Faculty_Satisfaction_Attrition.md

 write.table(mdata, file.path(Private_Cache,"mp_test.txt"), sep="\t", col.names = F, row.names = F)
 ```

-First, let's look at a simple model of adjunct class predicting turnover intentions.
-It is necessary to use a probit at this time in R (and Mplus).
-Missingness is dealt with using FIML.
-First, the faculty typology variable.
+First, let's look at a simple model of adjunct class predicting attrition intentions.
+Because of the computational demands of this series of analyses, I will use the bayesian estimator and the probit link (both of which improve computational efficiency).
+Using probit is necessary at the moment in both Mplus and R. I use Mplus and not R because Mplus integrates these requirements nicely along with FIML for the missing data.
+This first analysis is a single level analysis because there are no level-two (institutional) characteristics in the model.
+Models 2 and after all contain institutional level characteristics, so they were implemented as a Multi-level Bayesian SEM with probit link function.
+Multi-level model was important to handle the dependency associated with level-two characteristics.

 ### Mplus Output